feathersui/feathersui-starling/documentation/help/markdown/tab-bar.md

 ### Skinning the First and Last Tabs

 This section only explains how to access the first and last tab sub-components.
-Please read [How to use the Feathers `Button` component](button.html) for full details about the skinning properties that are available on `Button` components.
+Please read [How to use the Feathers `ToggleButton` component](toggle-button.html) for full details about the skinning properties that are available on `ToggleButton` components.

 The tab bar's first and last tabs will have the same skins as the other tabs by default.
 However, their skins may be customized separately, if desired.